antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“Espresso machine for code baristas”*** or ***“Data wrangling code generation”***.

-Instead of expecting people to know how to use certain Raku packages and commands for data wrangling why not “just” generate the Raku code for them using natural language specifications?
+Instead of expecting people to know how to use certain Raku packages and commands for data wrangling why not "just" generate the Raku code for them using natural language specifications?
 Good code baristas, then, can modify that code to client’s requirements.

 Here we load the comprehensive translation package, [AAp8]: